 Our program creates a transformative environment where students emerge with an understanding of their own social locations and the role of power, privilege and difference within institutional, social, intimate, and therapeutic relationships.
-We have a commitment to social justice which is embodied in four focus options across the curriculum: counseling with LGBTQQI clients, feminist counseling, mind/body/spirit and community/professional advocacy.
+We have a commitment to social justice which is embodied in six focus options across the curriculum: counseling with LGBT+ clients, feminist counseling, mind/body/spirit/creativity, community/professional advocacy, ecopsychology, and eating disorders.

 - Students develop knowledge in the eight common core curricular experiences identified in CACREP standards.
 These include: professional orientation and ethical practice, social and cultural diversity, human growth and development, group work, assessment, helping relationships, research and program evaluation, and career development.

 Students develop an understanding of a range of counseling theories consistent with a developmental perspective.
 Students develop treatment plans and interventions consistent with their own theoretical orientation, a critical evaluation of the literature, client mental health needs and goals in counseling, diagnosis, and best practices in the profession.

 Students develop therapeutic communications skills, emphasize the client-counselor relationship, and facilitate and manage the counseling process with individuals, families, and groups.

 Students develop a strong awareness of their own values and worldviews, recognize their own competencies and limitations, maintain openness to supervision, and recognize/acknowledge/remediate personal issues that may impact client care.